 Some overseas crowdfunding platforms offer funders part ownership of what they're helping to fund – otherwise known as equity.
 One local crowdfunding expert we spoke to, Steve Johns of the multi-national law firm Norton Rose Fulbright, says offering funders equity would be a step forward for Australian-based platforms.

-"It's very difficult to crowdfund in return for equity in Australia, and this has limited the projects capable of being crowd-funded and the investors willing to invest in those projects," Johns says.
+"It's very difficult to crowdfund in return for equity in Australia, and this has limited the projects capable of being crowdfunded and the investors willing to invest in those projects," Johns said.
 "A key purpose of any new regulatory structure would be to facilitate equity crowdfunding.
 If Australia doesn't do this, it risks losing projects to countries where equity crowdfunding is permitted."

-While the details of any new crowdfunding rules remain uncertain, Johns says protecting funders will be a central plank.
+Johns said protecting funders will be a central plank of any new regulations.
 "Investor protection is particularly important as investors are likely to be unsophisticated and have limited financial resources, and companies are likely to be at a very early stage with little or no track record."

 Pozible versus Kickstarter

-Pozible claims a funding success rate of 55% compared with 43% for Kickstarter, although the latter has funded significantly more projects.
+Pozible claimed a funding success rate of 55% compared with 43% for Kickstarter in mid-2014, although the latter had funded significantly more projects.
 Music, art, film, video and performance are among the most funded categories on both.

 Kickstarter claimed to have funded 59,880 successful projects as of mid-April, and hosted 77,521 unsuccessful ones.
 Sixty-two of the successful Kickstarter projects generated $1m or more, and the company has seen more than $1bn in total pledged to its projects.
 The top two most funded Kickstarter project categories by a wide margin are music, and film and video, with technology and dance the least funded.
-Pozible says it had hosted about 6000 projects as of April and received $US18,993,045 in pledges.
-It currently receives more than $US1m per month
+Pozible says it had hosted about 6000 projects as of April 2014 and received $US18,993,045 in pledges.
+At the time it was taking in more than $US1m per month

 Funding fiasco: ZionEyez

-Kickstarter reports that 43% of the projects posted on its website are successfully funded.
+Kickstarter reported in mid-2014 that 43% of the projects posted on its website had been successfully funded.
 But successful project owners don't always keep their promises to funders, as the ZionEyez case proved.

 Our rough calculations put Kickstarter's share of the ZionEyez project at about $US17,000, excluding the transaction fees.